xiang9156/ipop-gvpn-scale-test-switchmode/scale/README.md

 init [size\]    |Instruct nodes to initialize platform.
 Nodes create distributed total of _size_ LXC containers, one node creates an ejabberd and turnserver account for all IPOP-nodes and define all links.
 Changing lxcbr ip address.
-NOTE: parameter _size_ is obtained from _scale.cfg_ if not provided. exit            |Instruct nodes to clear all LXC containers, one node removes all ejabberd and turnserver accounts and undefines all links. config <args\>  |Instruct IPOP-nodes to create configuration files. run [list/all]  |Instruct IPOP-nodes to run ipop-tincan and controller. kill [list/all] |Instruct IPOP-nodes to kill ipop-tincan and controller. start [list/all]|Instruct IPOP-nodes to start _list_ of, or _all_, lxcs. stop [list/all] |Instruct IPOP-nodes to stop _list_ of, or _all_, lxcs.
+NOTE: parameter _size_ is obtained from _scale.cfg_ if not provided. exit            |Instruct nodes to clear all LXC containers, one node removes all ejabberd and turnserver accounts and undefines all links. config <args\>  |Instruct IPOP-nodes to create configuration files. run [list/all]  |Instruct IPOP-nodes to run ipop-tincan and controller.
+Attach ipop tap device to lxcbr0. kill [list/all] |Instruct IPOP-nodes to kill ipop-tincan and controller. start [list/all]|Instruct IPOP-nodes to start _list_ of, or _all_, lxcs. stop [list/all] |Instruct IPOP-nodes to stop _list_ of, or _all_, lxcs.